 The Senior Project must be developed in consultation with the student’s advisor and approved by the department before it is begun and before enrollment in MU 461 will be permitted.

-See the Music Department Office (and the Senior Project Checklist and forms) for additional information and forms to initiate a Senior Project and for information regarding submitting the completed Senior Project to the University Library.
+See the Music Department Office and the Senior Project Expectations and Guidelines (PDF) for additional information and forms to initiate a Senior Project and for information regarding submitting the completed Senior Project to the University Library.